-In late 2020, Portland State University announced that thanks to a $75,000 grant from the Oregon Higher Education Coordinating Commission, it was collaborating with the Native American Youth and Family Center to improve Native American student success.
-This new initiative builds upon an already impressive effort that the college has taken to support indigenous students.
+In late 2020, Portland State University announced a $75,000 grant from the Oregon Higher Education Coordinating Commission.
+The grant is being used to collaborate with the Native American Youth and Family Center to improve Native American student success.
+This initiative builds upon an already impressive effort that the college has taken to support indigenous students.
 For example, the Native American Student and Community Center has been a part of the campus since 2003.
-The college is also supporting the wider indigenous community by running a program that boosts the number of Native American teachers and running an institute that provides assistance to tribal governments.
+The college is also supports the wider indigenous community with a program that boosts the number of Native American teachers.
+It also has an institute that provides assistance to tribal governments.
 Collegexpress states that Portland State University has the joint 17th highest enrollment of Native American students in the US.
 Winds of Change considers it to be one of the top 200 colleges for Native Americans.

 22. University of California, Davis

-In 2021, the Indigenous Research Center of the Americas at the University of California, Davis celebrated 30 years of existence.
-This center has always had the goal of, “sharing knowledge and reflections on indigenous cultures and the inherent decolonial struggles for a higher level of autonomy, sovereignty, and self-determination in Native nations across the hemisphere.”
+In 2021, the Indigenous Research Center of the Americas at the University of California, Davis celebrated its 30th anniversary.
+This center’s goal is, “sharing knowledge and reflections on indigenous cultures and the inherent decolonial struggles for a higher level of autonomy, sovereignty, and self-determination in Native nations across the hemisphere.”
 Additionally, the college’s Department of Native American Studies has its roots in a program that started in 1969.
 ABC News notes that the University of California, Davis has taken the important step of acknowledging that it is based on lands once occupied by indigenous people.
 Winds of Change names it one of the top 200 colleges for Native Americans.